We’ll be explaining how to travel safely to and from Great Britain with your dog, cat, or ferret after Brexit.Read more

 Metabolic bone disease is the main health problem that most turtles are prone to getting, sadly this is an extremely painful condition that will lead to weakened bones and can even cause death in severe cases.
 This can be caused by inadequate UVB lighting, another reason to make sure you research what is best for your turtle – get the temperature of their environment correct form the start.
 You can always ask your exotic vet.

 Another health concern for turtles is respiratory infections – this is most often caused by dry air and insufficient humidity available to the turtle.
-Box turtle and other turtle specifics are prone to this, keep an eye and ear out, if your turtle is wheezing, lacking in appetite, very lethargic, or you notice mucus from their mouth or nose, get them down to your vet.
+Box turtles and other turtle specifics are prone to this, keep an eye and ear out, if your turtle is wheezing, lacking in appetite, very lethargic, or you notice mucus from their mouth or nose, get them down to your vet.
 Vitamin A deficiency can also be causing your turtle respiratory issues and can be the cause of a bad diet, there are food items that your turtle will love, such an iceberg lettuce but it has no nutritional value for your box turtle.

 Parasitic infections are also a common problem with turtles, unfortunately this is not a condition that has obvious signs but, it can be diagnosed by your vet when you take your turtle for a routine check-up so it’s always good to ask them to have a look just in case and not miss any check-ups.
 As well as this, your box turtle can get a condition known as shell rot caused by a bacterial or fungal infection; the shell will appear to have cracks in it or appear dry, if left untreated this can progress and begin to produce a very nasty odour.

 Wild box turtle populations are on the decline in the wild and have been protected in many areas of the world, America being one of them, and made illegal to be kept or owned as pets.
 If you have your heart set on getting a pet box turtle, you will need to find a breeder that breed their turtles in captivity.
 As with all animals bred in captivity by a breeder, you will be able to see the parents and find out potential health problems and concerns that may arise during their lifetime.
-Wild box turtle that have been taken into captivity will be extremely stressed due to the change in surroundings and can have severe health issues.
+Wild box turtles that have been taken into captivity will be extremely stressed due to the change in surroundings and can have severe health issues.

 Your exotic vet should be able to give you some names of breeders but if not, there are plenty of forums and places around you can discuss with other box turtle owners the best places near you to get your new box turtle.